w5xd/PacketRainGauge/MagnetOrientation.md

 it will read the maximum negative magnitude about -16000.
 Use the sketch's <code>ReadModeForSeconds</code> command to make the magnetic field print out continuously.
-Hold the magnet directly over the Si7210 and then slide it only 1/4" or so in the 2 directions perpendicular to the magnet.
+Hold the magnet directly over the Si7210 and then slide it only 1/8" or so in the 2 directions perpendicular to the magnet.
 If you have a pole directly facing the sensor (the desired orientation) the sign will not change on the magnetic field.
+If you have a unipolar sensor (AH1381) with the correct (South) pole, facing it, stays at -1 at (nearly) equal distances in all directions from centered over the sensor.
+With the wrong pole, it reads out 0 and nothing happens at all as you move the magnet away from the center of the sensor.
+If you have an edge toward
+the sensor ("sideways"), the sign will change right where the magnet is centered over the sensor.
+The AH1383
-If you have an edge toward the sensor, the sign will change.
-(Why a sign change? if the N/S poles are sideways toward the sensor, moving it slightly will put the N and S alternately nearer to the sensor.)
-The AH1383 version of the sketch also supports the <code>ReadModeForSeconds</code> command, but it only reads out +1 (for the magnet "close") and -1 for the magnet "far."
-You need the magnet oriented so its reads +1 on the AH1383, indicating its sensor's ON threshold is exceeded.
+version of the sketch also supports the <code>ReadModeForSeconds</code> command, but it only reads out -1 (for the magnet "close") and 0 for the magnet "far."
+You need the magnet oriented so its reads -1 on the AH1383 when centered over the sensor.

 <h2>AH1383 thresholds: 45 Gause on, 35 Gause off</h2>
 The Si7210 version of this build is especially useful for experimentation because the sketch can